Climate of Greece: Temperature

 Various areas of the country have registered temperatures over 46.0 °C and below -21.0 °C. The 48.0 °C recorded by minimum/maximum thermometers in Tatoi and Elefsina on 10 July 1977 as reported by a communication of Dr. Athanasios D. Sarantopoulos was also the WMO record high temperature for Europe until 11 August 2021 (44 years).

 Average annual temperatures in Greece range from around +4 °C in Kaimaktsalan up to +22 °C in Lindos.
 Summer average highs in Greece are the highest in Skala, Messenia and the Evrotas Valley.
 Mainland Greece records a very high number of tropical nights reaching locally over 130 in Monemvasia while the islands can climb close to 160 tropical nights in Kastellorizo.
 Winter average temperatures locally reach over 15.0 °C in the Dodecanese and below -3.0 °C in mountainous areas.

+Climate data for Lindos 65 m a.s.l.